 Nearby Attractions: Table Mountain, Lion’s Head, Signal Hill, Long Street, Robben Island, 2 Oceans Aquarium, Paragliding, Old Biscuit Mill, Wine Tours

 Facilities: Free WiFi, complimentary breakfast, airport shuttle, safety deposit box, car hire, bicycle hire, 24-hour front desk, luggage storage, laundry, pool and BBQ area

 If you are planning a trip along the scenic Panorama route, you need to stop at Hazyview Adventure Backpackers.
 It boasts stunning views of the Klein Drakensberg escarpment mountain range and is bordered by the Sabie and Blyde rivers.

-The backpackers location makes it ideal for travellers who want to explore the Kruger National Park (only 12 km away!), Blyde River Canyon and want to get their adrenaline fix.
-Go river rafting, abseil around the beautiful Sabie valley, hike the numerous routes or try your hand at Mountain Boarding.
+The Hazyview’s location makes it one of the best backpackers in South Africa to explore the Kruger National Park (only 12 km away!).
+Go river rafting, abseil around the beautiful Sabie Valley, hike the numerous routes or try your hand at Mountain Boarding.

 After an adventurous day exploring the local area, enjoy at home cooked meal at the backpacker’s own Jungle Cafe, have a drink at Voodoo Bar or relax in the “boma” around an African fire.

 Price: R130 a night in a 10-bed dorm.